Key takeaways

 There may be a tonne of causes directly related to erectile dysfunction, but on the other side of the coin, this means there's a wealth of different ways to stay harder for longer, too.

-For sufferers of erectile dysfunction, one of the most common first ports of call is medical treatment.
-But, while these types of treatments are highly effective, it's also wise to take a look at your lifestyle and general health, too.
+For sufferers of erectile dysfunction, one of the most common first ports of call is medication.
+But while these types of medications are highly effective, it's also wise to take a look at your lifestyle and general health, too.
 Here's what to know.

-ED is extremely common and there's no shame in seeking help.
-This is why Pilot offers online consultations with Aussie practitioners and judgement-free treatments for erectile dysfunction.
-Simply take our consult and a Pilot practitioner can create a treatment plan that tackles erectile dysfunction, so you and your partner can have enjoy the ride without any stress.
+ED is extremely common, and there's no shame in seeking help.
+This is why Pilot offers online consultations with Aussie practitioners and judgment-free treatments for erectile dysfunction.
+Simply take our consult and a Pilot practitioner can create a treatment plan, so you and your partner can enjoy the ride without any stress.

 Plus, your treatments are delivered discreetly to your door, so there are no trips to the doctor or pharmacy necessary.
 And, with treatment, 78% of men will achieve lasting erections [9].